rossumai/keras-multi-gpu/blog/docs/index.md

 Ideally, we'd like to get a good speed-up with a simple Keras-style API and without relying on external libraries other than Keras and TensorFlow themselves.
 In particular, we need to correcly implement pipelining (at least double-buffering) of batches on the GPU using StagingArea, and if necessary also providing data to TF memory asynchronously (using TF queues or the Dataset API).
 We found the best way to benchmark improvements is the nvprof tool.

-Along with this article [we provided some code](https://github.com/rossumai/keras-multi-gpu) to help with making benchmarks of multi-GPU training with Keras.
+Along with this article, [we provided some code](https://github.com/rossumai/keras-multi-gpu) to help with making benchmarks of multi-GPU training with Keras.
+At the moment, we are working further to [help Keras-level multi-GPU training speedups become a reality](https://github.com/avolkov1/keras_experiments/issues/2#issuecomment-339507791).